pvhil/FaceItDiscord/README.md

 If you know a bug please contact me on my [Discord Server](https://discord.gg/DUuCMgXDJC)

 ## Disclaimer
 FACEITDiscord/FaceITBot/FaceITDiscordBot is a third-party application and not affiliated with FACEIT.
+[Privacy Policy](https://github.com/pvhil/FaceItDiscord/blob/master/privacy.md)